-Punitive damages hit defendants in their pockets so that it is a deterrent for others not to act like this on purpose.
+Punitive damages hit defendants in their pockets so that it is a deterrent for others not to act like this.
 On average, punitive damages could be anywhere from a million dollars to tens of millions.
-Though some states have a cap on how much is awarded in personal injury cases.

-How Does Your Actions as a Plaintiff Affect the Damages Awarded?
+How Do Your Actions as a Plaintiff Affect the Damages Awarded?

-Your role in causing the accident or just inaction despite being injured can diminish your chances of being awarded damages.
-Below are a couple of situations where you might not be awarded as much in the way of damages as you should:
+Your role in the accident or just inaction despite being injured can diminish your chances of being awarded damages.
+Below are a couple of situations where you might be awarded less:

 - Comparative Negligence – This means that you’re partially at fault for the accident, which led to your injuries.
 So, the damages awarded are going to reflect it.
-Most states, including California, use this “comparative negligence” definition to affix the degree of fault when deciding compensation.
+Most states, including California, use comparative negligence to determine the degree of fault when deciding compensation.

-- Failure to Reduce Damages in the Aftermath of an Accident – In states like California, plaintiffs are required to take responsibility to mitigate any further damage after the accident.
-If the plaintiff does not do anything and sits back, i.e. not getting the required treatment, which makes matters worse ,the damages awarded might be far less than expected.
+- Failure to Reduce Damages in the Aftermath of an Accident – In California, plaintiffs are required to take responsibility and lessen any further damage after their accident.
+They should keep all medical appointments and follow doctor’s instructions.
+If they don’t do that, their compensation will likely be lower than expected.

-If you’ve been injured in a car accident, our powerhouse team of lawyers can get you the maximum compensation.
+If you’ve been injured in a car accident, our powerhouse team of lawyers can fight for the maximum compensation you’re entitled to.
 Call us today for your free consultation at 800-818-1818.
-You pay nothing unless your win!
+And as always, we promise, you pay nothing unless your win!